Statue of Abraham Lincoln (Prestonsburg, Kentucky)

-The Stanville Seated Lincoln Statue is a sculpture commissioned by lawyer Eric Conn and is located in Stanville, Kentucky.
-The statue looks over Highway U.S. 23.
-The statue is 19 feet (5.8 m) in height including the base of the statue, the Lincoln statue itself is six feet (1.8 m) high.
+The Middle Creek National Battlefield Seated Lincoln Statue is a sculpture located in Prestonsburg, Kentucky at the Middle Creek National Battlefield.
+Originally commissioned by lawyer Eric Conn and established in Stanville, Kentucky, the statue was later sold and relocated.

+The statue is 19 feet (5.8 m) in height including the base of the statue, and the Lincoln statue itself is six feet (1.8 m) high.
 The statue has been called the 'Second Largest Seated Lincoln Statue in the World;' after the Abraham Lincoln Memorial on the National Mall.
 However, the seated Lincoln statue in Boise, Idaho, is taller at 9 feet (2.75 m) without a base.

 History

 Conn at first commissioned smaller studies of what would become the statue.
 The statue was dedicated on November 4, 2010, the anniversary of the first and only Kentuckian elected to the White House.
-The stated purpose of the statue is to remind Kentuckians that Abraham Lincoln was born and spent many years of his young developmental life in Kentucky.
+The stated purpose of the statue is to remind Kentuckians that Abraham Lincoln was born and spent many years of his youth in Kentucky.
 Conn reportedly financed the entire cost of the statue without any outside financial support.
 The cost of the statue was reported to be $500,000.00.